flashyzee/Firewall-Log-Analyzer/README.md

 Run the main script with the sample firewall log CSV: python index.py --filename firewall_logs_sample.csv

 Optional flags:
---filename → Path to the firewall log CSV file
+python index.py --filename → Path to the firewall log CSV file

 The script will analyze the logs and output a report printed directly to your console.